FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 > For general environment preparation, please refer to the **mp0 document** provided to you at the very beginning of this course.

-I build and test this kernel in a Ubuntu Virtural Machine with ubuntu version `Ubuntu 20.04`.
+I build and test this kernel in a Ubuntu Virtural Machine with version `Ubuntu 20.04`.

+A `QEMU emulator` provided by the course will be needed to execute our kernel.
+Please refer to the course materials for the version and other details.

 To make our kernel work with Graphical User Interface (GUI), you need to add standard VGA PCIe feature `-vga std` in the QEMU configuration file.
 Mine is shown below: